vyos/vyos-build/README.md

 docker build -t vyos-builder $PATH_TO_Dockerfile
 ```

-To run and the docker image once is created:
+To run the docker image:

 ```
 docker run --privileged -v /HOST_PATH/images:/vyos --name=vyos_node_builder -d vyos-builder bash
 ```
+* docker container must be run with --privileged flag
+* is recommended to run the container with a volume mapped in order to easy exprort images built
+to the "external" world

 To connect to the docker image once is running:
 ```